|Nutrition Facts (per serving)|

 Serve the cheese ball with a variety of crackers at your next celebratory gathering.

 Combine cream cheese and cheddar cheese and beat with an electric mixer.
-It's helpful if the cream cheese is room temperature.

-Mix in onion, Worcestershire sauce, and garlic.
+Add onion, Worcestershire sauce, and garlic.
+Mix well.

 Chill thoroughly in refrigerator, until firm (this usually takes a few hours).